Discrete Time Crystals with Absolute Stability

 One can ask how weak the attractive interactions should be in order to recover the space translation symmetry of (\ref{ll2})?
 The critical interaction strength for the phase transition between the symmetry-broken and symmetry-preserving phases can be estimated by means of the two-mode approach because the interactions in this regime are weak and not able to modify the shape of the single-particle wave-packets localized in the potential wells which are used in the two-mode approximation \cite{Zin2008,Sacha2015PRA,SM}.
 Indeed, the two-mode prediction agrees with the numerical results shown in Fig.~\ref{spectrum_ll2}(c) where at the critical value of $g_0(N-1)\approx -0.18$, the energy gap between the lowest energy eigenstates decreases algebraically with $N$.
 For stronger interactions the gap decreases exponentially while for weaker interactions it approaches a constant value \cite{Sacha2015PRA}.
 Thus, if the interactions are sufficiently strong and $N\rightarrow\infty$, the symmetry-preserving eigenstates are degenerate and their superpositions form symmetry-broken eigenstates which live forever.

-When we return to the laboratory frame, the symmetry-broken eigenstates of (\ref{ll2}) will evolve with a period of $2T$, demonstrating absolutely stable discrete time crystals.
+When we return to the laboratory frame, the symmetry-broken eigenstates of (\ref{ll2}) will evolve with a period of $2T$, demonstrating discrete time crystals with absolute stability.
 In Fig.~\ref{density} we present the time evolution of superpositions of the lowest symmetry-preserving eigenstates of (\ref{ll2}) for different interaction strengths.
-At $g_0(N-1)\approx -0.18$ and for $N\rightarrow\infty$, the quantum phase transition to the discrete time crystal regime occurs and the superpositions evolve with the period $2T$ --- for $N=9$ the ground state becomes practically degenerate for stronger interactions, i.e., $g_0(N-1)\approx -0.3$.
-At $g_0(N-1)$ around $-3$, there is a crossover to the bright soliton regime where low-energy excitations have {\it single-body} character because bosons form a bound bright soliton state \cite{Weiss2009,Sacha2009}.
+At $g_0(N-1)\approx -0.18$ and for $N\rightarrow\infty$, the quantum phase transition to the discrete time crystal regime occurs where the superpositions evolve with the period $2T$ --- for $N=9$ the ground state level becomes practically degenerate for stronger interactions, i.e., $g_0(N-1)\approx -0.3$.
+At slightly stronger interactions, excited levels also become practically doubly degenerate, indicating that with increasing $N$ there is an extensive number of states that reveal time crystal behavior.
+At $g_0(N-1)$ around $-3$, there is a crossover to the bright soliton regime where low-energy excitations have {\it single-body} character because bosons form a bound bright soliton state \cite{Dziarmaga2004,Weiss2009,Sacha2009}.

+It is important to emphasize that the spontaneous emergence of the time crystal and its evolution with the period $2T$ is not a trivial observation of a time-independent problem in a rotating frame.
+If the interactions were too weak to induce spontaneous symmetry breaking, when returning from the rotating frame to the laboratory frame, we would observe periodic evolution with the period $T$ because such a period corresponds to the time translational symmetry of the Hamiltonian (\ref{ll1}).
+Only when the interactions lead to symmetry breaking, we observe the emergence of the time crystal and its evolution with the period $2T$.

-Having analyzed the system (\ref{ll1}), we now switch to a more general driving when the mapping of discrete time crystal states to the low-lying eigenstates of a time-independent Hamiltonian is approximate only but which shows richer interplay between different symmetries.
+Having analyzed the system (\ref{ll1}), we will now switch to a system with a periodically kicked potential, which can also be experimentally implemented and has recently garnered significant interest \cite{Cao2022,SeeToh2022}.
+Although the stability of discrete time crystals in the kicked LL model remains an open question, this model exhibits a range of different time and space symmetry breaking.
+Additionally, it provides intriguing opportunities to investigate the impact of a reservoir of a rotating thermal cloud on the stability of phases with broken symmetries.
 Let us exchange the time-periodic perturbation in the Hamiltonian (\ref{ll1}) with \be H_1=\lambda T\sum_{i=1}^N \cos(2x_i)\sum_{m=-\infty}^{+\infty}\delta(t-mT), \ee which describes periodic kicking of the particles with the period $T=2\pi/\omega$.
-When we perform the same unitary transformation to the moving frame as previously, i.e., $U_t$, and a similar shift of the momenta $U_p$, then using the rotating-wave approximation or the Magnus expansion we can obtain an effective Hamiltonian identical to (\ref{ll2}), see \cite{SM}.
+When we perform the same unitary transformation to the moving frame as previously, i.e., $U_t$, and a similar shift of the momenta $U_p$, then using the rotating-wave approximation or the Magnus expansion we can obtain an effective Hamiltonian identical to (\ref{ll2}), see \cite{SM,Blanes2010}.